yashkim77/StackOverflow-assistant-bot/README.md

 # StackOverflow-assistant-bot
 *Dialogue chat bot*, which will be able to:
-* answer programming-related questions (using StackOverflow dataset);
+* answer programming-related questions (using StackOverflow dataset).
 * chit-chat and simulate dialogue on all non programming-related questions.
 ### Prerequisites
 This tutorial requires the following packages: